-Leonardo’s Vitruvian Man actually forms a yoga five-pointed star.
-This yoga pose kind of replicates a Dutch windmill.
+The Vitruvian Man model suggests the yoga five-pointed star.
+This yoga pose is not unlike a Dutch windmill.
 The wide-based stance provides stability.
 With arms spread out the chest cavity with heart and lungs is opened to receive air or prana which can circulate throughout the body.
-Like the arms of a classic Dutch windmill the upper body (torso) can also twist in various directions.
-In this variant of the five-pointed star the yogi places his hands on the back of his head, pushes his hands and arms back with his head, expanding his chest.
+Like the arms of a classic Dutch windmill the upper body (torso) can also twist in various directions to direct the wind.

 Yoga is also interested in containing the energy (prana) that is inhaled by closing openings in the central channel at the throat and the pelvis by means of locks or bandhas.
 The throat lock (jalandhara handha) is effected by lowering the chin onto the chest, thus closing off the throat.
 The root lock (mula bandha) is effected by contracting the lower abdomen and buttocks.
 The uddiyana bandha is effected by pulling up the diaphram while exhaling and not allowing any inhale by retaining the throat and root locks so that the abdominal area is hollowed out.
 This can be done in any position, but usually standing with hands pressing on the thighs.
 It is a powerful cleansing (kriya) practice.

 These directions of the movement of prana can govern asana practice.
+While every asana can be analyzed in terms of how it takes in, extends, circulates, digests, and eliminates energy in the body, some poses demonstrate particular vayus.
 Suggestions would be:

 Prana vayu – standing backbends to open the heart such as warrior 1 (see the image above the article) or this high lunge with backbend performed by Yogi Patrik Bitter of Essen, Germany

-Udana vayu – inversions to bring the prana into the head
+Udana vayu – inversions, such as should stands and head stands, bring the prana into the head.

 Samana vayu – abdominal work and belly breathing (kapalabhati or bastrika) to generate digestive fire